aws/karpenter-provider-aws/website/content/en/preview/upgrade-guide/_index.md

 # Released Upgrade Notes

+## Upgrading to v0.13.0+
+v0.13.0 adds EC2/spot price fetching to Karpenter to allow making more accurate decisions regarding node deployments.
+Our getting started guide documents this, but if you are upgrading Karpenter you will need to modify your Karpenter controller policy to add the `pricing:GetProducts` and `ec2:DescribeSpotPriceHistory` permissions.

 ## Upgrading to v0.12.0+
 v0.12.0 adds an OwnerReference to each Node created by a provisioner.
 Previously, deleting a provisioner would orphan nodes.
 Now, deleting a provisioner will cause Kubernetes [cascading delete](https://kubernetes.io/docs/concepts/architecture/garbage-collection/#cascading-deletion) logic to gracefully terminate the nodes using the Karpenter node finalizer.
 You may still orphan nodes by removing the owner reference.